 Assessment of Commercial Components Enabling Disruptive space Electronics

-This workshop is focusing on all aspects related to the usage of Commercial of the Shelf (COTS) Electrical, Electronic and Electromechanical (EEE) parts in space applications.
-Although the main goal is to address specific needs of “New Space” programs such as constellations and/or nano & small satellites, the workshop will cover also the needs of more classical space missions.
+ACCEDE workshop is focusing on all aspects related to the usage of Commercial of the Shelf (COTS) Electrical, Electronic and Electromechanical (EEE) parts in space applications.
+Although the main goal is to address the specific needs of “New Space” programs such as constellations and/or nano & small satellites, the workshop will cover also the needs of more classical space missions.

 Space is becoming a more and more competitive sector, asking continuously for higher performance figures while reducing the overall cost from missions inception up to end of life decommissioning.
 Such a trend has consequences at all levels down to the selection and procurement of building blocks and components.

-In parallel to the above-mentioned paradigm, EEE parts designed for ground application such as automotive and other industrial sectors show high reliability levels when produced in massive quantities and while being the subject to ad-hoc qualification schemes (e.g. AEC Q).
+In parallel to the above-mentioned paradigm, EEE parts designed for ground application such as automotive and other industrial sectors show high-reliability levels when produced in massive quantities and while being the subject to ad-hoc qualification schemes (e.g. AEC Q).